Victoradukwu/autoticket-frontend/README.md

 # AutoticketFrontend

-This project is the frontend implementation of the `Autoticket` API.
+This project is the frontend implementation of the Autoticket API, built with Angular.
+To access the application, use this link: https://autoticket-client.herokuapp.com/.

 ## Development server